openenergymonitor/EmonTxV3CM/readme.md

 ### Using PlatformIO

-The firmware can be compiled and uploaded on an RPi using [PlatformIO](https://platformio.org)
+The firmware can be compiled and uploaded on an RPi using [PlatformIO](https://platformio.org).
+[This may work, but is untested by the author, on other platforms - May 2020].

 #### Install PlatformIO